DanorSODA/TerraForm-Single-File-Docker/TASKS.md

 ## Task List

 ### 1. Project Setup and Environment Initialization

-- **Define File Structure**: Created a clear and organized file structure to manage Terraform, Docker, and NGINX configurations.
+- **Define File Structure**: Created a clear and organized file structure to manage Terraform and NGINX configurations.

 ### 2. Define and Configure Docker Services

 - **NGINX as Load Balancer**:

   - Configured NGINX to act as a load balancer and reverse proxy, forwarding incoming HTTPS requests to an application container.
   - Set up NGINX to listen on port 443 with SSL, using self-signed certificates.
   - Created an NGINX configuration file (`nginx.conf`) under `nginx/` to specify SSL and reverse proxy settings.